mlflow.deployments

 abstract create_deployment(name, model_uri, flavor=None, config=None, endpoint=None)[source]

 Deploy a model to the specified target.
 By default, this method should block until deployment completes (i.e. until it’s possible to perform inference with the deployment).
-In the case of conflicts (e.g. if it’s not possible to create the specified deployment without due to conflict with an existing deployment), raises a mlflow.exceptions.MlflowException.
+In the case of conflicts (e.g. if it’s not possible to create the specified deployment without due to conflict with an existing deployment), raises a mlflow.exceptions.MlflowException or an HTTPError for remote deployments.
 See target-specific plugin documentation for additional detail on support for asynchronous deployment and other configuration.

 Parameters